-Here’s why this is important.
-As people succeed at work, they attract more and more assignments.
-It’s like they become a task magnet.
-“Give it to Laurie,” they say.
-“She’ll to a great job!”
+And here’s why that’s important: As you succeed at work, you attract more and more assignments.
+It’s like you become a task magnet.

-The only way for these super-productive people to continue to grow professionally without going crazy is periodically to decide what they are not going to do.
+The only way for a super-productive person to continue to grow professionally without going crazy is to periodically decide what you are not going to do.

-Keep in mind that the great risk for people in a new job is that they continue to do their old job.
-Read that sentence again.
+Keep in mind that the great risk for most people in new jobs is that you will continue to do your old job.

-“Now why would they do that?” you ask?
 Probably because it is familiar.
-And probably because their supervisor didn’t tell them they had to stop doing it.
-Being aware of this dynamic is half of the battle.
+And your supervisor never said you had to stop doing it.
+Being aware of this dynamic is half the battle.

-The other half of the battle is to sit down and literally create a Not To-Do List.
+The other half of the battle is to sit down and physically create your Not-to-Do List.
 Here are the steps I suggest to make that a concrete reality.

 - Find a quiet place where you can think.

-Look at your upcoming appointments for the next month.
-Again, write down things that are questionable in terms of your current job description.
+- Look at your upcoming appointments for the next month.
+Write down things that are questionable in terms of your current job description.

-Go through your to-do list(s) and do the same thing.
-Write down the questionable activities.
+- Go through your to-do list(s) and do the same thing.
+Write down the questionable activities, given your new role.

-You should now have a list of “not to-do candidates.”
-Good work!
-You’re almost done.
+- You should now have a list of Not-to-Do candidates.

-Now go through the list and put an asterisk beside each item that is significant enough that you want to add it to your official Not-to-Do List and shove it off your plate.
+- Now go through the list and put an asterisk beside each item that is significant enough that you want to add it to your official Not-to-Do List and shove it off your plate.

-It’s especially important to discuss your Not To-Do List with your boss.
-You need her buy-in so she doesn’t keep assigning you work that both of you have decided you should no longer be doing.
+It’s especially important to discuss your Not-to-Do List with your boss.
+You’ll need her buy-in so she doesn’t keep assigning you work that you have mutually agreed is no longer what you ought to be doing.

 - Review book proposals or manuscripts for possible publication.